erayuki-lmd/Generalized_Stylized_Motion_Generation_Method/README.md

   style    : .../style/motion_1.npy

 ・All contents are T×C zero array (although it is not necessary for the method, it is required to run the code).

+・styles of motions without style label are T×S zero array (although it is not necessary for the method, it is required to run the code).

 ・All train data have same T.
 ```